Gliding in the pines

 © Beth Gauper

-We even watched the Packers game at the Knotted Pine country bar down the road, where you can get a Summit and a Sprite for $5.
+We even watched the Packers game at the Knotted Pine country bar down the road.

 So it was hard to leave this remote and snowy bit of wilderness and descend to the real world.